sparrowcode/SettingsIconGenerator/README.md

 ### Manually

-If you prefer not to use any of dependency managers, you can integrate manually.
+If you prefer not to use any of the dependency managers, you can integrate manually.
 Put `Sources/SPSettingsIcons` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

 ## Usage